LukeHarding/syschanges/README.md

 TODO:

-1. Adding encryption / secure signing so that an attacker on the system
+1. Adding encryption / secure signing so that an attacker on the system is less likely to be able to modify this file.
 2. Add immutibility factor to the file (almost a moot point)
 3. Add the ability to update the current log
 4. ???